getify/You-Dont-Know-JS/objects-classes/ch3.md

 See the field holding an `=>` arrow function?
 I say this is a no-no. But why?
 Let's unwind what's going on.

 First, why do this?
-Because JS developers seem to be perpetually frustrated by the dynamic `this` binding rules (see a subsequent chapter), so they force a `this` binding via the `=>` arrow function.
-That way, no matter how `getDoubleX()` is invoked, it's always `this`-locked to the particular instance.
+Because JS developers seem to be perpetually frustrated by the dynamic `this` binding rules (see Chapter 4), so they force a `this` binding via the `=>` arrow function.
+That way, no matter how `getDoubleX()` is invoked, it's always `this`-bound to the particular instance.
 That's an understandable convenience to desire, but... it betrays the very nature of the `this` / `[[Prototype]]` pillar of the language.
 How?

 Let's consider the equivalent code to the previous snippet: